DRAWING CODES: Experimental Protocols of Architectural Representation

 Emerging technologies of design and production have opened up new ways to engage with traditional practices of architectural drawing.
-The twenty-four experimental drawings commissioned for this exhibition explore the impact of such technologies on the relationship between code and drawing: how rules and constraints inform the ways architects document, analyze, represent, and design the built environment.
+The 48 drawings commissioned for the two volumes of this exhibition explore the impact of such technologies on the relationship between code and drawing: how rules and constraints inform the ways architects document, analyze, represent, and design the built environment.

 Each drawing engages with at least one of the below prompts that begin to expand the notion of code as it relates to architectural design and representation: